 +-Bugs in the Big Picture

 Focus on insects and their relationships with the rest of the world.
 Junior entomologists will explore ecology from the insects’ perspective: as pollinators, decomposers, predators, and prey.
-Search the vegetable garden for insects and learn which are harmful to plants, and which are helpful.
+Search all over the garden for insects and learn which are harmful to plants, and which are helpful.

 Calling all junior ornithologists!
-During this camp you’ll get to know your backyard birds at VanDusen, and some of their tropical friends at Bloedel Conservatory.
+Get to know birds at VanDusen, such as the barred owl, Anna’s hummingbird, spotted towhee and others.
 We’ll explore how birds eat, fly and build nests, and learn to identify and observe birds using our ears and binoculars.
+Camp will include a visit to Bloedel Conservatory, and the over 300 birds living there.

 What parents are saying about our camps